 Don’t let the word “budget” frighten you.
 A budget doesn’t mean depriving yourself of everything you’ve ever wanted or needed.
 Just like a starvation diet, a starvation budget will never last.
 So, wipe that thought out of your head because this budget is different.

 A true budget is simply a plan for what you’re going to do with the money you already have.
 It considers the money you have coming in, sets aside enough for your bills, and helps you plan what to do with the money that is left over.

 You can find our complete guide to starting your first budget here, but let’s take a quick look at the basics.
 On a piece of paper, start by determining the amount of money you’ll take home this month.
 Next, go though your monthly bills and write down how much you owe.
 Then, simply subtract your bills from the amount of money you take home.
-Whatever is left is the amount you can stick in you travel fund, spend on the things you want, or save for other goals.
+Whatever you have left is the amount you can stick in your travel fund, spend on the things you want, or save for other goals.

 Your objective is to be deliberate with your money.
 You should “spend” every dollar in either your bills or savings categories.
 Doing so means you’ll have a plan for every dollar you make.
 Super simple, right?

 To do this, all you really need is a pen and paper.
 (That’s what I use.)
 If you’d like to get a little fancier, you can try a budgeting program called Tiller.
 This site offers several different budgeting templates that do all the calculations for you.
 You can also connect your accounts and the app will track your spending.
 It’s a pretty sweet tool and super simple to use.

 2) How Much Should You Save?